Command hierarchy: Military chain of command

 The concept of chain of command also implies that higher rank alone does not entitle a higher-ranking service member to give commands to anyone of lower rank.
 For example, an officer of unit "A" does not directly command lower-ranking members of unit "B", and is generally expected to approach an officer of unit "B" if he requires action by members of that unit.
 The chain of command means that individual members take orders from only one superior and only give orders to a defined group of people immediately below them.

 If an officer of unit "A" does give orders directly to a lower-ranked member of unit "B", it would be considered highly unusual (i.e., a faux pas, or extraordinary circumstances, such as a lack of time or inability to confer with the officer in command of unit "B") as officer "A" would be seen as subverting the authority of the officer of unit "B".
 Depending on the situation or the standard procedure of the military organization, the lower-ranked member being ordered may choose to carry out the order anyway, or advise that it has to be cleared with their own chain of command first, which in this example would be with officer "B".
 Refusal to carry out an order is almost always considered insubordination; the only exception usually allowed is if the order itself is illegal (i.e., the person carrying out the order would be committing an illegal act).
 (See superior orders.)

 In addition, within combat units, line officers are in the chain of command, but staff officers in specialist fields (such as medical, dental, legal, supply, and chaplain) are not, except within their own specialty.
 For example, a medical officer in an infantry battalion would be responsible for the combat medics in that unit but would not be eligible to command the battalion or any of its subordinate units.

 Command hierarchy in other organizations

 The term chain of command is also used in a civilian management context describing comparable hierarchical structures of authority.
 Such structures are included in Fire Departments, Police Departments, and other organizations that have a paramilitary command or power structure.

-Companies and non-military organizations often have command lead by executives and upper management, with lesser authority delegated to employees in the lower ranks.
+Companies and non-military organizations often have command led by executives and upper management, with lesser authority delegated to employees in the lower ranks.